Updated: Sep 23

 These certifications have quite different mind sets and only 4 people have achieved both:

 As of 2019, fewer people currently hold the Master Sommelier credential (165 since 1969) than that of the Master of Wine (382 since 1953) but the scarcity of both titles suggest the difference is due to focus rather than difficulty.
 The three SOMM documentaries explore the difficulty of the MS exam, the breadth of the wine world, and aspects of critical tasting; they are worth watching more than once for both entertainment and instructional value.

-(Remarkably young) people have become Master Sommeliers (Roland Micu in 2012 at 28 years of age, Jack Mason in 2015 at 27 and Alpana Singh in 2003 at 26) or a Master of Wine (Stephen Bennett in 1994 at 25, Tom Parker in 2018 at 29).
+(Remarkably young) people have become Master Sommeliers (Roland Micu in 2012 at 28 years of age, Jack Mason in 2015 at 27 and Alpana Singh in 2003 at 26) or a Master of Wine (Stephen Bennett in 1994 at 25, Neil Hadley in 1993 at 26, Tom Parker in 2018 at 29).
 Taking inspiration from their passion can inspire those of us beginning our wine journey much later in life.